 Under the agreement, Harvard and Broad also retained rights to grant further licenses under specified circumstances to third parties, other than specified entities, that wish to develop and commercialize products that target a particular gene and that otherwise would fall within the scope of our exclusive license from Harvard and Broad.
 If a third party requests a license under the Harvard/Broad Cas9-I Patent Rights for the development and commercialization of a product that would be subject to our exclusive license grant from Harvard and Broad under the Cas9-I License Agreement, Harvard and Broad may notify us of the request (the "Cas9-I Third Party Proposed Product Requests").
 A Cas9-I Third Party Proposed Product Request must be accompanied by a research, development and commercialization plan reasonably satisfactory to Harvard and Broad, including evidence that the third party has, or reasonably expects to have, access to any necessary intellectual property and funding.
-Harvard and Broad may not grant a Cas9-I Third Party Proposed Product Request (i) if we, directly or through any of our affiliates, sublicensees, or collaborators are researching, developing, or commercializing a product directed to the same gene target that is the subject of the Cas9-I Third Party Proposed Product Request ("Cas9-I Licensee Product") and we can demonstrate such ongoing efforts to Harvard's and Broad's reasonable satisfaction, or (ii) if we, directly or through any of our affiliates or sublicensees, wish to do so either alone or with a collaboration partner, and we can demonstrate to Harvard and Broad's reasonable satisfaction that we are interested in researching, developing, and commercializing the Cas9-I Licensee Product, that we have a commercially reasonable research, development, and commercializing the Cas9-I Licensee Product, that we have a commercial efforts under such plan.
-If we, directly or through any of our affiliates, sublicensees, or collaborators, are not researching, developing, or commercializing a Cas9-I L
+Harvard and Broad may not grant a Cas9-I Third Party Proposed Product Request (i) if we, directly or through any of our affiliates, sublicensees, or collaborators are researching, developing, or commercializing a product directed to the same gene target that is the subject of the Cas9-I Third Party Proposed Product Request ("Cas9-I Licensee Product") and we can demonstrate such ongoing efforts to Harvard's and Broad's reasonable satisfaction, or (ii) if we, directly or through any of our affiliates or sublicensees, wish to do so either alone or with a collaboration partner, and we can demonstrate to Harvard and Broad's reasonable satisfaction that we are interested in researching, developing, and commercializing the Cas9-I Licensee Product, that we have a commercially reasonable research, development, and commercially or through any of our affiliates, sublicensees, or collaborators, are not researching, developing, or commercializing a Cas9-I Third Party Proposed Product Requests has been conformed to the process established in our Cpf1 lice